 I’m feeling anxious

-It’s very normal to feel anxious.
-You’re meeting someone new and likely to be opening up about issues very personal to you.
-Would it help if I told you that I’ll most likely feel a little nervous too?
+It is very normal to feel anxious.
+You are meeting someone new and likely to be opening up about issues very personal to you.
+Would it help if I told you that I will most likely feel a little nervous too?

 How does the person-centred approach to counselling work?